koushikgurijala/robotshop-v2/README.md

 :memo: Note: The master and feature branch illustrated in the above image is for information purpose and doesn't bias towards any branching strategy

-## HOW DOES CTV HELP IN ENGINEERING PRODUCTIVITY
+## 2. How Does CTV Help In Engineering Productivity
 Continuous Testing Vision is all about integrating various testing methodologies in the Release pipeline to acheive the goals of
 1. Decreasing the Lead Time for Changes (to One Day)
 2. Increasing the Deployment Frequency (Multiple Deployments Per Day)